djsime1/nextcloud-externalpassword/README.md

 # External Password

 An app for Nextcloud to allow an administrator to direct a user to an external site for changing their password.
-This is useful in conjunction with an app like external_users.
+This is useful in conjunction with an app like [External User Authentication](https://apps.nextcloud.com/apps/user_external).

 Place this app in **nextcloud/apps/**